 I bet it’s going to be.

-And so it’s terrible news for all of us, male and female.
+And so it’s terrible news for all of us, male or female.
 All because of one irresponsible rant by a social personality.
 Coupled with the ugliness of the frozen dessert store nonsense, no wonder some Singaporeans are now calling such personalities social “influenzas.”
-I hope the people involved in both incidences give a serious think about what they are doing, before they find their entire industry, and themselves, avoided like real sickness.
+I seriously hope the people involved in both incidences give a think to what they are doing, before they find their entire industry, and themselves, avoided like real sickness.

 * Okay.
 I can’t resist.
 A girl who named herself after the mythological Queen of the Succubi claiming sexual harassment.
 Hmm.

 Update Jun 27, 2018: Yet Another Singaporean Social Influencer Scandal

 I’m compelled to post something about the latest social influencer scandal as of June 2018.
 That of Instagram social influencer and photographer Daryl Aiden Yow caught plagiarising stock photos and misrepresenting himself.

 I feel the compulsion because I’ve been a stock photographer for ten years, albeit not a terribly successful one.
 What Yow did is thereabout the most reviled, despicable, and notorious act in the industry.
 The most feared one too.
 What every stock photographer, successful or not, groan to even think of.